rahul799/awesome-github-readme/contributing.md

 Make sure you clone the forked repository.
 ```
-git clone https://github.com/<your username>/simple-static-website.git
+git clone https://github.com/<your username>/awesome-github-readme.git
 ```

-Switch Simple-Static-Website to your fork
+Switch awesome-github-readme to your fork
 ```
-git remote set-url origin https://github.com/<your username>/simple-static-website.git
+git remote set-url origin https://github.com/<your username>/awesome-github-readme.git
 ```

-Setup simple-static-website to be able to fetch from the master
+Setup awesome-github-readme to be able to fetch from the master
 ```
-git remote add upstream https://github.com/The-Codesis/simple-static-website.git
+git remote add upstream https://github.com/The-Codesis/awesome-github-readme.git
 ```

 ## Adding Features